UPDATED OCT 17, 2019

-For a state that really loves their pork and fish, Hawai'i sure has a lot to offer when it comes to vegetarian and vegan foods.
+For a state known for fresh fish, Hawaii sure has a lot to offer when it comes to vegetarian and vegan eats.
 Oahu may not have the greatest amount of veggie restaurants, but what it lacks in quantity it makes up with quality.
-So, who says you need meat for a nice meal?
-Not us, and certainly not these places.

 Smoothies?
 Sandwiches?
 Salads?
 Sweets?
 Peace Cafe on South King St. has one of the most diverse vegan menus on the island.
-The Heart & Seoul bibimbap with yuzu carrots, sesame, and miso paste is truly special, and on a hot day, ordering it with a their lemonade (which has turmeric, mint, and berries in it) is definitely the move.
+The Heart & Seoul bibimbap with yuzu carrots, sesame, and miso paste is truly special.
+On a hot day, be sure to try their lemonade, made with turmeric, mint, and berries..
 The extra-mellow, farmhouse vibe of the sunny interior only adds to its charm.

-Be prepared to take your time at Cafe Maharani.
-The local favorite for Indian cuisine is almost always busy, and once you taste the food, you’ll see why.
-The menu has a huge selection of vegetarian options, from curry to samosas (trust us and try the eggplant tikka korma).
-Simply can’t choose?
+This local favorite for Indian cuisine is almost always busy, and once you taste the food, you’ll see why.
+The menu has a huge selection of vegetarian options, from curry to samosas.
+Can’t decide what to get?
 They offer a vegetarian sampler with rice, naan, and a selection of their most popular vegetarian dishes.

-Local, organic, and all-vegan, it doesn’t get much better than Leahi Health, whose three locations on Oahu pride themselves on supporting local farmers and bringing vegan options to the community.
-Their Rainbow Bowl is a loaded with delicious ingredients sure to fill you up, like chopped kale, brown rice, avocado, almonds, goji berries, and hummus.
-Pair your food with one of their 18 different smoothies or house-made kombucha and you’ll be good to go.
+Local, organic, and all vegan, it doesn’t get much better than Leahi Health.
+All three locations on Oahu pride themselves on supporting local farmers and bringing vegan options to the community.
+Their Rainbow Bowl is loaded with delicious ingredients that are sure to fill you up, like brown rice, avocado, goji berries, and more.
+Pair your food with one of their 18 different smoothies or house-made kombucha, and you’ll be good to go.

 Being on the go doesn’t have to mean sacrificing health.
-Tucker and Bevvy offers healthy options for a grab-and-go breakfast or lunch for a beach day in Waikiki.
-Choose the avocado toast or mango-mac nut bread for breakfast, and go with a salad-grain bowl for lunch (all can be conveniently packed to go).
-Their Veggie Stack panini, meanwhile, combines eggplant, sweet potato, zucchini, peppers, provolone, basil, and organic sprouted grain bread — it’s a vegan’s dream sandwich.
+Tucker and Bevvy offers healthy options for a grab-and-go breakfast or lunch.
+We suggest the avocado toast or mango-mac nut bread for breakfast, and go with a salad-grain bowl for lunch (all can be conveniently packed to go).
+Their Veggie Stack panini, meanwhile, combines eggplant, sweet potato, provolone, basil, and other veggies on organic sprouted grain bread — it’s a vegan’s dream sandwich.

-One of the best things about Loving Hut is that—although it’s a worldwide chain—the menu is different at every location.
-The company believes in the uniqueness of every city and that it should be considered when designing a menu.
+One of the best things about Loving Hut is that despite being a worldwide chain, the menu is different at every location.
+The company believes in the uniqueness of every city and takes that into consideration when designing a menu.
 The location on King St. caters to local options like vegan stir-fry, pho, and their Rainbow Sandwich (vegan ham, cashew pâté, cucumber, pickled carrots and daikon, and cilantro).

-Don’t worry about disappointing your meat-eating friends when you pick out Vegan Hills on Waialae Ave. in Honolulu for brunch or dinner.
-The meals are satisfying enough for everyone!
+Don’t worry about disappointing your meat-eating friends when you pick Vegan Hills on Waialae Ave. for brunch or dinner.
+The meals here are satisfying enough for everyone!
 Highlights for this spot are their nachos, tofu scrambles, and vegan calamari (made with mushrooms).
-Their food was even good enough to win “top write-in” for 2018’s “Hale ‘Aina Awards” for best vegetarian restaurant (so you know it’s a local favorite).
+Their food is so good enough that they won “top write-in” for 2018’s “Hale ‘Aina Awards” for the best vegetarian restaurant.

-Not only does Da Spot cater to Oahu’s vegetable-lovers, but the place focuses on foods from around the world.
-The goal is to challenge their customers palates, all while keeping it fresh, sustainable, healthy, affordable, and imaginative (something we can all get behind).
+Not only does Da Spot cater to Oahu’s vegetable-lovers, but it also focuses on foods from around the world.
+Their goal is to challenge their customers' palates, all while keeping meals fresh, healthy, affordable, and imaginative (something we can all get behind).
 In the mood for something cold?
 Choose a smoothie from their menu of 35 (yes, 35!) difference choices.

 With the restaurant situated in the heart of Oahu’s farming community, the good people at 'Ai Love Nalo don’t have to go far for some of the island’s freshest organic produce.
-Their 100% plant-based menu focuses on food that is both beautiful and delicious... with a Hawaiian twist, of course.
-Customers go crazy for their Buddha Bowl with house-made kimchi ginger dressing and also their vegan poke bowl with locally-made organic tofu.
+Their 100% plant-based menu focuses on food that is both beautiful and delicious (with a Hawaiian twist, of course).
+Customers go crazy for their Buddha Bowl with house-made kimchi ginger dressing.

 Shaloha is hands-down one of the best places for Mediterranean food on Oahu.
 Grab a falafel pita sandwich with crunchy red cabbage and house-made hummus, or tuck into grilled eggplant with turmeric rice and Israeli cucumber salad.
-Perhaps the best part?
-They make the pita bread themselves, using no shortening, dairy, or eggs.
+Even better, they make the pita bread themselves, using no shortening, dairy, or eggs.